linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Note On LBO Capital Structure Module Note.md

 Mezzanine financing is a less well-defined part of the LBO capital structure,  used opportunistically as a residual part of the financing package.
 As the name suggests,  mezzanine is a layer of financing between senior debt and equity.
 Historically,  mezzanine was predominantly used in Europe as junior debt because of the less active high-yield bond market.
 In the U.S.,  it was used as the only available subordinated debt source in smaller transactions,  where high-yield bonds were unavailable.

 Typically,  mezzanine financing is privately negotiated and placed,  and as such,  tends to have custom-made terms.
 The private context allows for tailoring mezzanine terms to specific situations,  which is an attractive feature for private equity transactions.
-It is standard for mezzanine covenants to be similar to those of leveraged loans.
+It is standard for mezzanine [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] to be similar to those of leveraged loans.
 Mezzanine typically has no-call provisions; however,  those provisions are usually less strict than they are for high-yield bonds.

 As indicated in **Exhibit 3**,  mezzanine was usually provided by one investor,  often a specialized private debt fund,  which makes mezzanine (and its variants) a non-liquid form of debt.
 The category of mezzanine has broadened over time as more investors were attracted to this asset class.
 One important type of a mezzanine financing that emerged was the "unitranche debt".
 Unitranche is an instrument with blended characteristics of a senior term loan and junior debt.
 It is meant to serve as a one-size-fits-all-investors solution,  replacing both senior debt and junior debt with one instrument.